dbohdan/sqawk/README.md

     sqawk -FS , -OFS , 'select a1, sum(a2) from a group by a1' data

-This is the equivalent of the Awk code
+This is the equivalent of the AWK code

     awk 'BEGIN {FS = OFS = ","} {s[$1] += $2} END {for (key in s) {print key, s[key]}}' data